sol-eng/connect-usage/README.md

 - Will you provide an R client for accessing the API?
 Please start a topic on [RStudio Community](https://community.rstudio.com/c/r-admin) (in the R Admins section) if this sounds interesting.
 - What is the `manifest.json` file?
 This file aids in programmatic deployments, a new RStudio Connect feature.

-## Full example
+## Basic example

-The following example was created to be easily copy/pasted and run in your local R session.
-Make sure to update the RStudio Connect server, and have your key available.
+The following code should work as-is if copied into your R session.
+You just need to replace the server name, and have your API key ready.

+If the file does not exist, `helpers.R` will be copied to your workspace from this repository.
+After source the `helper.R` file, the code below will load the server and API key.
+Lastly, it will use the `get_shiny_usage()` function to pull the latest activity of the Shiny apps you are allowed to see within your server, and then `clean_data()` is mainly used to calculate the length of each session.

 ```r
 library(ggplot2)